tinybagel/great_gatsbys/_pages/halfed.md

 ![mermaids](/great_gatsbys/IMG_0960.PNG)

->Unfinished Mermaid Make-Out.
-Adobe draw and adobe sketch. thoguh of this and got really excited until i rmemebered i'm rubbish at skies and flowers XD
+>Unfinished Carribean Kiss.
+Adobe draw and adobe sketch.
+Thought of this and got really excited until I remembered i'm rubbish at skies and flowers XD